roganartu/ruff/docs/formatter.md

 The Ruff Formatter exposes a small set of configuration options, some of which are also supported by Black (like line width), some of which are unique to Ruff (like quote and indentation style).

-For example, to configure the formatter to use double single quotes, a line width of 100, and tab indentation, add the following to your `pyproject.toml`:
+For example, to configure the formatter to use single quotes, a line width of 100, and tab indentation, add the following to your `pyproject.toml`:

 ```toml